Sacher Cake

 Steps

-• Melt the chocolate in a double boiler and set aside.
+• Melt the chocolate in a double boiler and set it aside.

-Separate the yolks from the whites, place them in 2 separate bowls.
+Separate the egg yolks from the whites, placing them in 2 separate bowls.

 Beat the yolks with a fork.

-Using electric whisks (or a stand mixer), beat the butter together with the powdered sugar and a pinch of salt, you need to obtain a cream.
+Using electric beaters (or a stand mixer), whip the butter with the powdered sugar and a pinch of salt until you get a cream.

-At this point, add the beaten yolks and vanilla and beat again until you obtain a frothy and light cream.
+At this point, add the beaten yolks and vanilla and continue to whip until you get a frothy and light cream.

 Preheat the oven to 340°F.